NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8filterconfig.md

-Certainly, here's an improved version of your markdown document:

 # Creating, Declaring, and Mapping Filters in Web Development

 Filters are essential components in web development that allow you to intercept and modify requests and responses, providing a powerful way to enhance the functionality and security of web applications.
 In this document, we will explore how to create, declare, and map filters in various ways.